-- Wear a face covering at home if you are sick.
-Try to limit contact with your child until your symptoms have stopped.
+- Wear a mask at home if you are sick.
+Try to limit contact with your child until your symptoms are gone.

 Can I Take My Child to the Doctor's Office for Vaccines and Other Care?

 Yes.
-Doctors' offices are taking steps to keep patients safe.
+Doctors' offices have taken steps during the pandemic to keep patients safe.
 These include regular deep cleaning, limiting the number of people in waiting areas, screening people who enter the building, and requiring masks for anyone over 2 years old.

 When you call, ask the staff what they're doing to keep patients safe so you can be prepared.
 For example, they may allow only one parent or caregiver to go with the child.

-Vaccines and well visits.
+- Vaccines and well visits.
 Keeping your child's vaccines up to date is a key way to keep your child healthy.
 Ask how your health care provider is giving vaccines and doing regular checkups.
-Some do well visits through telehealth while others might postpone an in-person visit.
-For newborns or children with complex medical conditions, they may want to schedule an in-person visit right away.
+Some do well visits through telehealth.
 They will work with you to answer your questions and make sure your child gets any needed vaccines and checkups.